accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/notes-de-revision.md

 ### Tools

-The evaluation spreadsheet has been updated.
+The <a href="/en/files/modele-grille-audit-appli-mobiles.xlsx">evaluation spreadsheet</a> has been updated.

 ### Criteria and tests